imagegrain

 The fix: compression-friendly grain

-Grainy generates grain using smooth interpolation between random sample points, creating spatially-correlated noise that mimics real film.
-Because nearby pixels share similar grain values, JPEG and WebP can compress the result efficiently.
-A photo that would be 15MB with random noise might be 3-4MB with Grainy's grain at the same quality setting.
+imagegrain generates grain using smooth interpolation between random sample points, creating spatially-correlated noise that mimics real film.
+Because nearby pixels share similar grain values, JPEG and WebP can compress the result efficiently - the grain has structure the encoder can work with, instead of pure randomness it has to store pixel by pixel.

 Other tips for smaller grainy photos